WhenTheSUNdreams/Best-To-Read-This/README.md

 **DO NOT BE FREAKY WITH ME UNLESS WE ARE FRIENDS.**
 **DO NOT FORCE SHIPS ON ME.**
 **Do NOT call me 1 eggs, please, makes me uncomfortable. even as a joke.**
+- *I am a 1x fictkin, and would prefer if doubles don't interact unless we are CLOSE friends.*

 **DNI IF YOU SUPPORT:**
 >SPAWNISM<